CLARUS-Project/clarus_ids_kit/README.md

 ![Folders_and_files](images/Folders_and_files.png)

-- be-dataapp_data_consumer: Not used currently
+- be-dataapp_data_consumer: Folder used to save the data files consumed from another connector
 - be-dataapp_data_provider: Folder used as datalake by the SFTP server started by the dataapp TRueConnector component.
+This folder is used to save files to share.
+- be-dataapp_resources_consumer: Folder where the properties files used by the consumer dataapp are located
-- be-dataapp_resources: Folder where the properties files used by the dataapp are located
+- be-dataapp_resources_provider: Folder where the properties files used by the provider dataapp are located
 - ecc_cert: Folder to save the certificates keystore and truststore
+- ecc_resources_consumer: Folder where the properties files used by the consumer ecc are located
-- ecc_reources_provider: Folder where the properties files used by the ecc are located
+- ecc_resources_provider: Folder where the properties files used by the provider ecc are located
-- images: Not relevant.
-Images for the Readme file
+- uc-dataapp_pip_resources_consumer: Folder where the properties files used by the uc-dataapp-pip-consumer are located.
+Currently, usage control components are not used.
 - uc-dataapp_pip_resources_provider: Folder where the properties files used by the uc-dataapp-pip-provider are located.
 Currently, usage control components are not used.
+- uc-dataapp_resources_consumer: Folder where the properties files used by the uc-dataapp-consumer are located.
+Currently, usage control components are not used.
 - uc-dataapp_resources_provider: Folder where the properties files used by the uc-dataapp-provider are located.
 Currently, usage control components are not used.
 - .env: Enviromental: variables needed to configure all the components
-- docker-compose.yml: File to start all the services.
-By default, it contains same services as docker-compose-basic.yml
+- docker-compose-completo.yml: File to start all the services including usage control components
-- docker-compose-basic.yml: File with the basic services. (ecc-provider,uc-dataapp-provider,be-dataapp-provideruc-dataapp-pip-provider,clarus_ids_agent)
-- docker-compose-minio.yml: MinIO server is added to the basic services
+- docker-compose.yml: File to start all the services without usage control components
-- prepopulate_be_dataapp_data_provider.sh: Not used currently
 - renew_daps_certificate.sh: script to renew the Daps certificate when it expires.
-- ClarusIdsAgent.postman_collection: Collection that can be imported in Postman tool to make easier the registration of clarus assets.
-These requests will be used by the clarus-hmi.
-It is possible to use Postman instead of clarus-hmi.
 - TRUE Connector v1.postman_collection: Collection that can be imported in Postman tool to manage directly the TRueConnector.
-Not needed if you use the ClarusIdsAgent.postman_collection.

 **Make sure permissions for folder ecc_cer & be-dataapp_data_provider are set to 777**